SAP-archive/commerce-ccv2ctl/README.md

         # (optional) path to HTTP cookie jar to avoid DDOSing the portal.
         # Default value: $HOME/.ccv2jar

-   I recommend configuring the default `subscription`
+   I recommend configuring the default `subscription`, provided you only work on a single project.

 1. Enjoy